 Most of the time, this is an efficient and inexpensive way to stop a dog from snoring.

-Get your dog a circular dog bed.
+Get your dog an orthopedic dog bed.
 This encourages curling up, which opens their air passages and alleviates pressure on the esophagus.

-Others find that a bed with raised padded edges like this one from Barkbox also works because it promotes resting the dog’s head in a raised position.
+Others find that a bed with raised padded edges like this one also works because it promotes resting the dog’s head in a raised position.

-If you teach your pup how to use a small pillow to prop his head on when he sleeps, it might help him address his snoring problem.
+Teaching your pup how to use a small pillow to prop his head on when he sleeps might also help him address his snoring problem.

 Removing Trapped Stuff

-If the snoring is caused by a temporary obstruction, it should just stop in a few days when your pup can naturally expel the foreign object.
+If a temporary obstruction causes the snoring, it should just stop in a few days when your pup can naturally expel the foreign object.
 Otherwise, check with your vet to have it safely removed.

 As some dogs sleep with their mouths open, a lack of natural lubricants can leave your snoring puppy with a dry mouth and throat.
 Snoring increases when those throat flaps touch and stick together.